-1 Manage Infrastructure Responsibly
+2 Manage Infrastructure Responsibly

-This chapter addresses infrastructure related to water, stormwater, wastewater, solid waste systems and other related services.
+This chapter addresses infrastructure related to water, stormwater, wastewater, solid waste, and energy systems, along with emergency preparedness.

-The CVRD manages and operates various infrastructure systems across the Cowichan Valley.
-With ongoing efforts to create a MOCP, never has it been more important to provide strong direction related to responsible infrastructure management and ensure that land use policy is aligned To help maintenance and ensure with the provision of regional services.
+The CVRD manages and operates various The CVRD's water and sewer utilities serve a range infrastructure systems across the Cowichan Valley. of 30 to 900 households, which is very small in been more important to provide strong direction households. related to responsible infrastructure management and ensure that land use policy is aligned with the To help maintenance and ensure resident safety, provision of regional services.